project-talan/tln-cli/README.md

   | qa/load | https://github.com/project-talan/tln-java.git | master |
   | qa/e2e | https://github.com/project-talan/tln-java.git | master |

-* And the final step is to observe ready to use development environment structure
+* And the final step is to observe ready to use development environment structure with all necessary dependencies
   ```
   > tln ls / -d 5 --all --installed-only
   ```